Contact

 A much anticipated work by composer Samir Odeh-Tamimi received its world premiere at the Festival d'Aix-en-Provence 2021.

 His oratorio Hinter der Mauer (Behind the Wall) was commissioned by the RIAS Kammerchor to mark the 20th anniversary of German reunification.
 Following its world premiere in Berlin it was then performed in Jerusalem and Dresden.
-SWR’s anniversary concert on the 500th anniversary of the Reformation saw the world premiere of Gidim, a work for orchestra and electronics that deals with Sumerian death rituals.
+SWR’s anniversary concert on the 500th anniversary of the Refor-mation saw the world premiere of Gidim, a work for orchestra and electronics that deals with Sumerian death rituals.
 In October 2018, the Stuttgart Chamber Orchestra premiered the viola concerto Šamaš, named after the sun god of Babylonian mythology, and in 2020, SWR commissioned the work TIMNA, for choir, percussion, flute, viola, violoncello and double bass, named after an ancient capital in Yemen.
-In 2016, the Klarafestival in Brussels commissioned a new work as part of Pierre Audi’s staged version of Bach's St. John Passion.
-The intermezzo L'Apocalypse Arabe I, performed in between the two parts of the passion, is based on texts by the Lebanese poet Etel Adnan and was also performed in 2017 at the Muziekgebouw Amsterdam and in 2018 at Opera Rouen.
-Samir Odeh-Tamimi is currently developed the piece into a full-length music theatre work, which will have its world premiere in July 2021 at the Festival d'Aix-en-Provence.
+In 2016, the Klarafestival in Brussels commissioned a new work as part of Pierre Audi’s staged version of Bach’s St John Passion.
+The intermezzo L’Apocalypse Arabe I, performed in between the two parts of the passion, is based on texts by the Lebanese poet Etel Adnan and was also performed in 2017 at the Muziekgebouw Amsterdam and in 2018 at Opera Rouen.
+Samir Odeh-Tamimi has developed the piece into a full-length music theatre work, which had its world premiere in July 2021 at the Festival d’Aix-en-Provence.

 In cooperation with the RBB and Kairos, the Berlin-based Zafraan Ensemble recently released a highly praised portrait CD of chamber music works by the composer.
 Further recordings of his works have been produced by WERGO, among others.
 Samir Odeh-Tamimi has been a member of the Akademie der Künste in Berlin since 2016 and in that same year was awarded a German Music Author’s Prize by GEMA.
+2024/25 season

-This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.
+This biography is to be reproduced without any changes, omissions, or additions, unless expressly authorised by the artist management.

 A list of all works by Samir Odeh-Tamimi can be found on the Ricordi website.